viniciosanacleto/Porto/README.md

 The Freestyle Architecture consist of 3 layers `Interfaces`, `Modules` and `Infrastructure`. *(Each layer contained in a folder)*.

+Each layer contains some components *(components are classes like Models and Controllers)*.
+Some of those components are essential to a layer *(main components)* and some are optional *(additional components)*.

 <br>
 <a name="Interfaces"></a>